 4.4 Explore options for field euthanasia for live-trapped cats that are not based on shooting or lethal injection, to make it possible for land managers (Indigenous and non-Indigenous) to humanely kill captured cats.
 It is essential to avoid pain and stress associated with the humane killing of trapped cats.
 There are also specific sites where shooting for example will not be feasible (such as mine sites).
-There has been some interest in the potential to use carbon monoxide in a closed system, based on the Dencofume® system which is registered for fumigating fox dens.
+There has been some interest in the potential to use carbon monoxide in a closed system, based on the Dencofume [®] system which is registered for fumigating fox dens.
 Carbon monoxide gassing is considered as a conditionally acceptable method on the basis that specific and exact conditions must be complied with to achieve a humane death and where handling and restraint of trapped cats is done appropriately.
 This action excludes work to improving humaneness of Indigenous hunting methods.
 Identification of the most humane techniques is encouraged and may include research to develop tools or methods suitable for use in remote Indigenous communities.
-An example of working with Indigenous communities to achieve better welfare outcomes from hunting practices is evidenced in the study

-I to specifically mention exploring the feasibility of nanely killing trapped cats as an example. ork to be undertaken to help improve humaneness The use of sport shooters raises many concerns including efficacy in achieving program objectives as well as animal welfare considerations.
-This action ncluding efficacy in achieving program objectives as does not mention animal welfare.
+An example of working with Indigenous communities to achieve better welfare outcomes from hunting practices is evidenced in the study undertaken by Flint et al 2017 which engaged the Indigenous community to achieve improvements in humaneness of turtle hunting methods.
+Recommendation 34: This action be amended to specifically mention exploring the feasibility of an enclosed carbon monoxide system for humanely killing trapped cats as an example.
+Recommendation 35: This action to specify work to be undertaken to help improve humaneness of Indigenous hunting methods.
+4.5 Collaborate with a recreational shooting group to trial the value of sustained shooting programs to reduce cat density and generate biodiversity outcomes: The trials should include monitoring for cat density/activity and outcomes for native species [as per objective 2].
+The information should be used to develop guidelines to support other shooting groups to design and implement effective cat control, coupled with appropriate monitoring.
+The use of sport shooters raises many concerns including efficacy in achieving program objectives as well as animal welfare considerations.
+This action does not mention animal welfare.
 Recommendation 36: This action be amended to specify animal welfare requirements including that: shooters undergo shooting competency assessment and that field audits are conducted to ensure compliance with the SOP - CAT 001 Ground Shooting Feral Cats.
 Recommendation 37: This action be amended to specify that appropriate monitoring includes assessing outcomes relating to conservation and protection of vulnerable native species.
+4.6 Continue to explore the potential of new attractants to draw cats to control or monitoring points: 'Mata Hari Judas' technique (using female cats with induced oestrus to attract remaining cats in closed populations).
 There are concerns relating to this technique in terms of identifying and resolving welfare impacts on female cats being used for the Mata Hari Judas (MHJ) technique.
 Murray et al (2020) reported adverse effects displayed by treated females including aggression, abnormal urination, excessive genital grooming and allogrooming.
 This study indicates that there are significant welfare risks using this method which require further investigation and resolution before this technique should be pursued.
-Rather than using the MHJ technique, alternative options should be explored including the potential use of synthetic oheromones.

-risks to Judas female cats.
+Rather than using the MHJ technique, alternative options should be explored including the potential use of synthetic pheromones.
+Recommendation 38: This action be amended to include welfare assessment and mitigation of risks to Judas female cats.